stefoxp/head-first-design-patterns/welcome_to_design_patterns.md

 - shared vocabularies encourage more junior developers to get up to speed

 b1. the **Strategy Pattern** defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+b2. the **Observer Pattern** defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically